goofball222/unifi/README.md

 **NOTE:**

+**Alpine images DO NOT contain an internal Mongo process.
+You must connect them to an external Mongo DB container or other host instance.**

+2018-08-21:
+* Changes in structure in git/GitHub.
+See [CHANGELOG.md](https://github.com/goofball222/unifi/blob/master/CHANGELOG.md)
+* Update tag naming conventions:
+    * alpine-sc is now sc-alpine.
+Future Alpine builds will be *-alpine, IE: stable-alpine, latest-alpine, unifi58-alpine etc.
+    * *-nom is now *-debian-nomongo.
+Writing the entire thing out better clarifies what modification it has.
+    * Any future new build tags will follow the `releasetype-os-mods` format.

 2018-08-13:
 * Added experimental images/tags using Alpine Linux as the base: alpine-sc
-* Alpine images DO NOT contain an internal Mongo process.
-You must connect them to an external Mongo DB container or host instance.
 * Renamed UNIFI_GID and UNIFI_UID variables to PGID and PUID respectively.
 * Preliminary build of Debian based images/tags without Mongo included.
 Naming convention *-nom, IE: sc-nom, unifi58-nom, unifi56-nom
     * These DO NOT contain an internal Mongo process.
 You must connect them to an external Mongo DB container or host instance.